DcFanoiD/bookmark-navigator/README.md

 # Changelist
 1.3.0
-+ Added experimental scroll top/bottom button, option available in settings and disabled by default.
++ Added experimental scroll top/bottom button, option available in settings and disabled by default
-+ Fixed issue that not return to previous saved scroll position.
++ Fixed issue that not return to previous saved scroll position
++ Added scroll animation
 + Added "Search mode" - special isolated mode that activates when search is started
 + Other small improvements